 $PATH, you can run into

 First download my GPG key and tell your Debian based system that you trust me.
-This command means that you are authorising your computer to download any software I publish in this repository, like Debian itself.
+This command means that you are authorising your computer to download any software I publish.

 Now tell your system where the repository is.

 /etc/apt/sources.list.d, name it

 mercury.list and paste in it: